tmtsoftware/esw/docs/src/main/technical/esw-application-parts.md

 - For Sequence Manager, the impl is: [SequencerManagerImpl]($github.base_url$/esw-sm/esw-sm-api/jvm/src/main/scala/esw/sm/api/actor/client/SequenceManagerImpl.scala).

-These impl classes can call other services to fulfill the requests or handle it locally using the service's Behaviour classes.
+These impl classes can call other services to fulfill the requests or handle it locally using the service's Behavior classes.

 ## Behavior Classes